cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

     cluster in the `externalClusters` section to locate the main folder of the backup data within the object store, which is normally reserved for the name of the server.
-You can specify a different one with the `backupObjectStore.serverName` property (by default assigned to the value of `name` in the external cluster definition).
+You can specify a different one with the `barmanObjectStore.serverName` property (by default assigned to the value of `name` in the external cluster definition).